How to Onboard New Employees: A Complete 90-Day Framework

 The first 90 days determine whether a new hire succeeds or quietly starts looking for their next opportunity.
 A structured onboarding experience reduces time-to-productivity, dramatically improves 12-month retention, and sends a clear signal that your organization is one that invests in its people.

-The Four Pillars of Effective Onboarding
+The Four C's: A Proven Framework for Effective Onboarding

 Pre-Boarding: Before Day One